By Martin Brungard

 Boiling reduces both bicarbonate (HCO3) and calcium content of the water when performed properly.
 The practical limit for the process reduces the bicarbonate content to between 60 and 80 ppm, although very good practices can reduce that to as little as 50 ppm.
 Therefore, the quantity of chalk that can be precipitated will be based on the difference between the starting and ending bicarbonate content.
 A reasonable assumption is to use an 80 ppm ending bicarbonate concentration since that allows for more error in the process.
 The ending calcium content for the decarbonated water can be calculated using the following formula:

 The equation above assumes that the water has a high enough calcium concentration to execute the reaction to volatilize the CO2 and precipitate the chalk.
 The practical minimum calcium concentration achievable through decarbonation is about 12 ppm.
 If the calculated calcium concentration is lower than 12 ppm when using the 80 ppm bicarbonate assumption, the bicarbonate concentration assumed in the equation must be increased until a 12 ppm calcium concentration is predicted.
 The Munich water profile is a case in point.
-Decarbonating to 80 ppm bicarbonate leaves only 7 ppm calcium in the water.
+Decarbonating that water to 80 ppm bicarbonate would leave only 7 ppm calcium in the water, which is below the practical limit.
 Therefore, the practical ending bicarbonate concentration must be increased to 95 ppm to leave the water with 12 ppm calcium.

 Examples of the effect of Decarbonation by Boiling are presented in the water profiles below.
 The bicarbonate content was assumed to be reduced to 80 ppm for all the profiles (excepting Munich) and the precipitated calcium content was subtracted from the original calcium concentration.
 All other ion concentrations remain as for the original water.
 In the case of the Burton and Dortmund profiles, the low original RA and significant reduction in RA with boiling, indicates that those profiles do not need to be treated in this way for brewing.
 Typically, water profiles such as Dublin, Edinburgh, London, Munich, and Vienna are well suited to boiling treatment.